Quinebaug Valley Community College is becoming CT State Quinebaug Valley on July 1, 2023.

 Checklist for Transferring Students

-- After acceptance: Set up your student portal MyCommNet account and QVCC email
+- After acceptance: View the Accepted Student Checklist, set up your student portal MyCommNet account and QVCC email

-- An official transfer credit evaluation will be completed only after you have been accepted and matriculated into the College.
-You must submit official college transcripts and complete the transcript evaluation form.
+- An official transfer credit evaluation will be completed after you have been accepted and matriculated into the College.
+You must submit official college transcripts to the QVCC Office of Admissions and complete the transcript evaluation form which can be found and uploaded in your application account or emailed to admissions.
 This is needed to have your transcript evaluated for your declared major.
+Once evaluated, the transfer evaluation will be sent to your college issued email.

 Thank you for your service!